wbug/cpp-ethereum-with-httpServer/README.md

 Here bring back HTTP server to cpp-ethereum Node. and will synchronize with https://github.com/ethereum/cpp-ethereum

-Notes Why bring back:
+Notes Why bring back:`

-HttpServer in C++ is exceptionally portable other than using httpProxy in other language.
-It is easy to startup for beginner if we have HttpServer in cpp-ethereum(http looks friendly).
-We can still tun off the httpServer by edit cmakefiles.
+1，HttpServer in C++ is exceptionally portable other than using httpProxy in other language.` 2，It is easy to startup for beginner if we have HttpServer in cpp-ethereum(http looks friendly).` 3，We can still tun off the httpServer by edit cmakefiles.`

 ## Contact